mohammadSelimReza/mohammadSelimReza/README.md

 ## Hi there!
 I'm Selim Reza 👋
 A passionate **Backend Developer** with a keen interest in building scalable and efficient web applications.
 Proficient in C, C++, Python, and JavaScript, and experienced with frameworks like Django and React.
-Currently, I am studying **C.S.E at University Of Information Technology and Sciences**.
+Currently, I am working at **Join Venture Ai** as a Python Backend Developer.

 ---